metamesh/metamesh.org/content/english/standalone/more.md

 : PittMesh was the original name of The Meta Mesh Wireless Network.

 PtP
 : PtP stands for Point-to-Point, and can be thought of as a "one-to-one" connection.
 Point-to-point connections have only one device on either side.
 Meta Mesh uses wireless PtP links to connect major parts of our network, usually to link one super node to another.

 PtMP
 : PMtP stands for Point-to-Multi-Point, and can be thought of as a "one-to-many" connection.
 PMtP radios are a single radio which can connect to multiple radios.
 Meta Mesh is using PtMP radios on the roof of the Cathedral of Learning, allowing for multiple radios to connect.

 Public-Space WiFi
-: Public-Space WiFi refers to wireless networks that are available for anyone to join in a public area.
+: Public-Space WiFi refers to a wireless network that is available for anyone to join in a public area.
 Meta Mesh operates multiple public WiFi networks.

 Radio Tower
 : A Radio Tower is a tall structure which is used to mount radios and antennas.
 Transmitting from a high place allows for better line of sight, and better connections to end devices.

 Router
 : A router is a piece of networking equipment which is used to send data packets from one network to another.
-For home use, most consumer-grade routers are combined with a wireless Access Point (AP) which creates a WiFi network.
+For home use, most consumer-grade routers are combined with a wireless Access Point (AP), which creates a WiFi network.

 Modem
 : A modem is a device which is used to connect to your ISP's network.
-If you have home Internet service from a cable company, they will typically give you a modem to use or allow you to rent one.
-Commonly, the modem is integrated into the router/access point, allowing you to have only one device that performs all functions.
+If you have home Internet service from a cable or phone company, they will typically give you a modem to use, or allow you to rent one.
+Commonly, a modem is integrated into the router/access point, allowing you to have one device that performs all functions.

 SEEN
 : SEEN is Carnegie Mellon University’s [Sustaining Equity in Education Network](https://www.cmu.edu/seen).
-In 2020, SEEN partnered with Meta to develop specific projects in under resourced Pittsburgh neighborhoods.
+In 2020, SEEN partnered with Meta Mesh to develop specific projects in under resourced Pittsburgh neighborhoods.

 Sector Antennas
-: Sector Antennas are specialized antennas which concntrate a radio signal into a specific area.
-In the Cathedral of Learning Supernode, we are using multiple radios and sector antennas to provide an even spread of coverage in all directions.
+: Sector Antennas are specialized antennas which concentrate a radio signal into a specific area.
+In the Cathedral of Learning super node, we are using multiple radios and sector antennas to provide an even spread of coverage in all directions.

 Super Node
 : We use Super Node to refer to the large sites within our networks.
-The Cathedral of Learning radios and antennas would be considered a Super Node.
+The Cathedral of Learning radios and antennas would be considered a super node.

 Switch
 : A switch is a piece of networking equipment which allows for multiple wired connections, typically Ethernet.
 Adding a switch to a network is the main way of expanding the number of wired connections it can handle.

 UBNT
 : UBNT is an acronym for the company [Ubiquiti Networks](https://www.ui.com "Ubiquiti Networks"), which is where Meta Mesh sources most of the hardware needed to support the network (antennas, access points, switches, routers, etc.)

 UPS
 : UPS stands for Uninterruptible Power Supply, which is a device that is used to power equipment and contains a battery.
 The internal battery keeps equipment powered on during a power outage.

 VPN